 Pastels and stripes are just made for each other.
 The pastel striped dress with ruffles is one I bought last Spring and it’s still here for this year.
 See how I wore it in Malta here.It’s the perfect look for a summer party, a wedding or a festival.
 Floaty and easy to wear and easy to accessorise with neutral materials, like the bamboo bag in this post, or with metallic accessories.

 Co-ord sets of coordinated tops and bottoms are big on the fashion radar this year.
 But what’s great is they give you so many outfit options because you can mix and match, like this Finders Keepers one.

 Pastels with mixed fabrics and colours

 1.Pleated Pastel Yellow Ombré Midi Skirt £29.99.
 2. Pastel Pink Top £17.99 3.
 Pastel Yellow Trousers £29.99 4.
 Blue Skirt £25.99

 Mixed prints can be seen everywhere and I gave you some inspiration with polka dots in the last Spring trends post.
 But, what I love is seeing pastels with a bold print or a contrasting colour.
 Have a look in your wardrobe and mix and match a few pieces for a really modern, yet stylish look.

-There you have it – pastels for 2018.
+There you have it – how to wear pastels for 2020.
 I hope you’ve got lots of Spring fashion inspiration for how to wear what’s in your wardrobe already or for what to buy.
 I always look for how to show trends in a wearable way and I think we have achieved it!